 Veal, however, is devoid of vitamin A, whereas beef is relatively rich in it.
 Additionally, compared to veal, beef has more than twice the amount of vitamin B12 than veal has.

-However, I found some noteworthy similarities between the two, such as the absence of vitamin C and D in both.
+However, I found some noteworthy similarities, such as the absence of vitamin C and D in both.